Rochester, New York, Craniofacial Injury Lawyers

-Jed Dietrich, Esq., Renowned as a Best of the Best Top 10 Personal Injury Attorney and Elite Lawyer of America, and His Team of Dogged, Passionate, and Meticulous Attorneys at the Dietrich Law Firm P.C., Litigate Unwaveringly to Obtain the Highest Possible Compensation for Victims Who Have Suffered Craniofacial Injuries in Accidents in Rochester, New York, Throughout Monroe County, and Beyond.
+Jed Dietrich, Esq. and His Team of Dogged, Passionate, and Meticulous Attorneys at the Dietrich Law Firm P.C., Litigate Unwaveringly to Obtain the Highest Possible Compensation for Victims Who Have Suffered Craniofacial Injuries in Accidents in Rochester, New York, Throughout Monroe County, and Beyond.

 Craniofacial injuries, commonly referred to as maxillofacial injuries, are trauma to the face, mouth, or jawbone.
 These types of injuries often include cuts, bruises, missing teeth, bone fractures, burns, damage to orbital sockets, and nasal cavity obstructions.
 Car crashes, assaults, falls, and sports-related mishaps are among the most common causes of craniofacial injuries.
 Every year, there are over 3 million victims of facial trauma who are treated in emergency rooms.
 These injuries can impact your ability to speak, chew, swallow, see, or even breathe.
 The face contains many delicate muscles, nerves, and bones that are responsible for expressions, sensations, and eye movements.
 Additionally, the face is close to the brain, and certain complex fractures can lead to irreversible brain damage and even fatalities.